domlen2003/advent_of_code/README.md

 ## Overview

-Here you can see an overview of the completeness of the solutions in different languages:
+Here is an overview of the completeness of the solutions:

 | Day | Java |
 |--|--|